-The issue is that Ledger never updated his will after this life-changing event.
-So, save the altruistic decision of his named beneficiaries, things could have ended far differently for his “rightful” heir.
-In Florida, there’s something called the pretermitted spouse statute (http://bit.ly/2VDFeJ4) and pretermitted child statute (http://bit.ly/2Mgqvkj) that will kick in in these situations.
+Unfortunately, Ledger never updated his will after this life-changing event.
+And if it wasn’t for the altruistic decision of his beneficiaries, things could have ended far differently for his “rightful” heir.
+In Florida, there’s something called the pretermitted spouse statute and pretermitted child statute that will kick in in these situations.
 This ensures the spouse and/or child is not left out unintentionally.
-Other states do not work the same way though, and this is not a Florida case.
+As Heath Ledger’s estate was not in Florida, it wasn’t subject to these statutes.

 Heath Ledger had originally named his father, Kim Ledger, executor of his estate.
-When the details of Ledger’s will initially went public, the late actor’s dad responded with a vague statement that his granddaughter would “be taken care of.”
+When the details of Ledger’s will initially went public, the late actor’s dad responded with a vague statement.
+He claimed that his granddaughter would “be taken care of.”

-Oddly, Heath Ledger’s uncles seemed to have been most alarmed by his father’s response.
-They revealed that because of his deep mismanagement of Ledger’s estate (he apparently “plunged [it] into enormous debt”), Kim was ultimately removed as executor by court order.
+Heath Ledger’s uncles seemed to have been most alarmed by his father’s response.
+They revealed Kim’s deep mismanagement of Ledger’s estate.
+And Kim was ultimately removed as executor by court order.

 Heath Ledger’s daughter was lucky.
-If her relatives had chosen to do nothing (as they could have), she might not have inherited anything at all.
+Her relatives could have chosen to do nothing, as it was within their rights.
+In that case, Matilda might not have inherited anything at all.

 From a legal standpoint, the only way Matilda could have sought her right to Ledger’s estate was by filing a family provision claim.
 Which would have been difficult seeing as how she was two years old at the time of Ledger’s death.